MBelch/Language-identification-ML-NeuralNet/README.md

 The comments one the main program are in French.

-If there's any things noticed wrong or in need to be clarified, well I implore you to send an email to : mehdi.belchiti@um5s.net.ma
+If there's any thing noticed wrong or in need to be clarified, well I implore you to send an email to : mehdi.belchiti@um5s.net.ma